 Disclaimer

 This journey is for you if you’re fascinated by culture and thirsty for adventure.
 You’re flexible and don't mind the challenge of the unexpected.
-You aren’t intimidated by bumpy roads or Indian toilets or no electricity.
+You aren’t intimidated by bumpy roads or no electricity.
 Landscapes thrill you and cultures intrigue you.
 Meeting locals, blending in and getting a feel for a place is more important than getting a perfect Instagram shot and ticking a million bucket list items.
 You appreciate the freedom to explore without relying on a rigid itinerary or constant hand-holding from us.
+You will be exploring at a relaxed pace and not rushing through places.